wrdsb/wordpress-plugin-options-framework/README.md

-# WordPress Plugin Site Options
+# WordPress Plugin Options Framework
-A WordPress plugin to manage WRDSB custom options and metadata per WordPress site/blog and install.
+A framework-only plugin for managing custom options and metadata for WordPress installs and individual sites.
 Data is stored in the site's wp_options table.